balamurugan363221-art/jade-squirrel-sniff/README.md

-# Welcome to your Dyad app
+welcome to ai study buddy